-Conlan set to face Lopez for world title in May
+'A dream' - Conlan to face Lopez for world title

 The bout will be Conlan's second shot at a world title after he dramatically lost to Leigh Wood in March 2022.

+"Fighting for a world title in Belfast is something I've always dreamed of, and I will be taking this opportunity with both hands," said Conlan, 31.

+"The SSE Arena will be buzzing and I will do everything I can to bring a world title home.
+Credit to Lopez for coming to Belfast, but I am taking his title."

-The 31-year-old since defeated Colombian Miguel Marriaga and Karim Guerfi, of France, to return to title contention.
+Since his loss to Wood, Conlan defeated Colombian Miguel Marriaga and Karim Guerfi, of France, to return to title contention.

 Lopez, 29, will be a dangerous opponent for Conlan after he picked up the biggest win of his career as he upset Leeds-born Warrington on a majority decision.